Kibet1816/Delani-studio/README.md

 ## Project description:
 This is the landing page for delani stuio and shows the following:

--The logo of Delan studio,
+- The logo of Delan studio,
--An about us section,
+- An about us section,
--A 'what we do' section,
+- A 'what we do' section,
--Portfolio section,
+- Portfolio section,
--Contact section.
+- Contact section.

 ## Setup instructions
 - A web browser